-- A. A. The Code Enforcement Officer shall conduct an Annual Compliance Inspection of all excavations. - B. After initial permit approval by the Planning Board, the applicant shall submit a report to the Planning Department every fifth year, two (2) months prior to the expiration of the permit.
+- A. The Code Enforcement Officer shall conduct an Annual Compliance Inspection of all excavations and review and approve all blasting documentation required by the MaineDEP Title 38 Section 490 on an annual basis including, but not limited to, water quality monitoring and groundwater measurements, individual blast summary reports, annual instrument calibration, and third-party seismograph results.
+The applicant shall annually perform third-party calibration of all instruments used to document compliance with MaineDEP Title 38 Section 490 (i.e., air blast levels and peak particle velocities).
+The applicant shall also hire a third party to record seismograph readings during one blast event on an annual basis, to collaborate the seismograph results of the applicant. - B. After initial permit approval by the Planning Board, the applicant shall submit a report to the Planning Department every fifth year, two (2) months prior to the expiration of the permit.
 The applicant shall demonstrate that the operation is in conformance with the standards found in this section.
 Aerial photography may be required to demonstrate conformance with these standards.
-If the expansion is proposed beyond the original plan, the applicant must obtain a new permit from the Planning Board. - BC.
-Change of operator or owner requires application for a new permit from the Planning Department.
+If the expansion is proposed beyond the original plan, the applicant must obtain a new permit from the Planning Board. - C. Change of operator or owner requires application for a new permit from the Planning Department.
 The new owner or operator shall be required to demonstrate financial and technical capabilities required to operate a mineral extraction operation equal to those required of the original owner.